Cooking Tips

 The Health Benefits of Reducing Salt Intake

-The average person consumes more sodium than required, primarily through processed and fast foods.
-High sodium intake is linked to elevated blood pressure, heart disease, and stroke.
 The American Heart Association recommends no more than 2,300 milligrams a day, moving toward an ideal limit of 1,500 milligrams for most adults.
 By reducing salt and leveraging umami, individuals can enjoy flavorful meals without compromising on health.

 How to Boost Umami in Your Cooking